phylliskaka/Porto-Seguro-autoinsurance-claim-probability-prediction/README.md

 ![alt text](https://github.com/phylliskaka/Porto-Seguro-autoinsurance-claim-probability-prediction/blob/master/all%20principal%20component.png)

 The first and second principal components only take 10% of total sum of eigenvalue.
 However, we are not sure it is noise or not.
-So we predict the data that reduced to 2, 10, 18, 26, 32, 40, 48 dimensions.The result turn out to be following:
+So we predict the data that reduced to 2, 10, 18, 26, 32, 40, 48 dimensions.
+The result turn out to be following:
 ![alt text](https://github.com/phylliskaka/Porto-Seguro-autoinsurance-claim-probability-prediction/blob/master/train_accuracy.png)
 The accuracy of experiment decreases with number of dimension increasing.